agraubert/agutil/README.md

   Returns True if there is at least one point included in the range

 ## STATUS_BAR
-The `agutil` module includes the class, `status_bar`
+The `agutil` module includes the class, `status_bar`.
-A `status_bar` instance provides a status indicator which can be updated at any time The display is only updated when necessary, so there is minimal drawback for updating the instance frequently
+A `status_bar` instance provides a status indicator which can be updated at any time.
+The display is only updated when necessary, so there is minimal drawback for updating the instance frequently

 ###### API